arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/tutorials/cheat-sheet/cheat-sheet.md

 ### Arduino Web Editor

-The Web Editor is an online IDE that includes all official boards, no need for installing the core/package.
+The Web Editor is an online IDE that includes all official boards, no need for installing the Board Package.
 You will need the Create Plugin installed on your computer to use the Web Editor.

 Read more in the [Getting Started with the Web Editor](https://docs.arduino.cc/arduino-cloud/getting-started/getting-started-web-editor) guide.